grafana/grafana/docs/sources/variables/add-template-variables/index.md

 ### Examples explained

-Variables are useful to reuse dashboards, dynamically change what is shown in dashboards.
+Variables are useful to reuse dashboards and dynamically change what is shown in dashboards.
 Chained variables are especially useful to filter what you see.

-Create parent/child relationship in variable, sort of a tree structure where you can select different levels of filters.
+Create parent/child relationship in a variable, sort of a tree structure where you can select different levels of filters.

 The following sections explain the linked examples in the dashboards above in depth and builds on them.
 While the examples are data source-specific, the concepts can be applied broadly.

 #### Graphite example

-In this example, you have several applications.
+In this example, there are several applications.
 Each application has a different subset of servers.
 It is based on the [Graphite Templated Nested](https://play.grafana.org/d/000000056/graphite-templated-nested?orgId=1&var-app=country&var-server=All&var-interval=1h).

 Now, you could make separate variables for each metric source, but then you have to know which server goes with which app.
 A better solution is to use one variable to filter another.
 In this example, when the user changes the value of the `app` variable, it changes the dropdown options returned by the `server` variable.
-Both variables use the **Multi-value** option and **Include all option**, allowing users to select some or all options presented at any time.
+Both variables use the **Multi-value** option and **Include all option**, enabling users to select some or all options presented at any time.

 ##### app variable